Case Study 1

 Case Study 3

 Jason and Chris were a 2 income family with small children.
-She was an accountant, he had had a car accident and they were struggling under the burden of stress caused by
+Chris was an accountant and Jason was a Service Member, and he had just had a car accident.
+They were struggling under the burden of stress caused by

 $85,000+ in credit card debt